User

 Machines that have not yet reported (

-is null)All other machines
+cycle_state_idis null)All other machines

-: difference between goal and predicted part count at the end of the shift
+"display_var": value of the active process’s display variable"gap_now": difference between goal and part count at the current time"gap_eos": difference between goal and predicted part count at the end of the shift

-int array: machines in any of these state definition IDs will not be displayed.The client uses some special values in this array to exclude machines based on other properties: -
+tagsstring array: machines with any of the selected tags will be displayedexcludeStatesint array: machines in any of these state definition IDs will not be displayed.The client uses some special values in this array to exclude machines based on other properties: -

-boolean: show the machines in a table instead of cards
+favoritesOnlyboolean: only the current user’s favorite machines will be displayedshowArchiveboolean: only archived machines will be displayedtableModeboolean: show the machines in a table instead of cards

 - maintenance_view_options: Mapped[Dict[str, Any]]